ravi-kaipu/ERC20TokenDemo/README.md

 truffle init
 ```

-Aftr `truffle init`, following files and directories will be created.
+After `truffle init`, following files and directories will be created.
 ```
 - contracts
 - migrations